Hi. I'm Emily Farris.

 I've created campaigns for The Food Network, HGTV, the Washington Post Brand Studio, Coca Cola, Home Depot, Capital One, Starbucks, Google, Frigidaire, Kingsford, Nestea, ALDI, Sub Zero-Wolf, French's and other big brands.
 And I've even written a couple books.

 But you know how I've mostly paid my bills?
 For the last decade, I've been helping businesses — from huge glass fabricators to independently-owned shoe stores and coffee shops — do a better job of getting their message across to current and potential customers through social media.
 And I want to teach you how to do the same thing with my new course, Social Media Writing 101.

 OH, THE PERSONAL STUFF?

-Well, since you asked, I live in a 100-year old Arts & Crafts bungalow in Kansas City, Missouri (not Kansas!) with my burly husband, toddler son, two rowdy rescue dogs, and four chickens.
-Except the chickens don't live in the house, they live in their coop in the yard (but you already figured that out).
+Well, since you asked, I live in a 100-year old Arts & Crafts bungalow in Kansas City, Missouri (not Kansas!) with my burly husband, two young sons, two rowdy rescue dogs, four backyard chickens, and some very unwelcome basement spiders.

 Also, I make a mean cocktail.